stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

   * train
   * test
   * validate
-* Phase 3: Train our python modules based on the train slice of our source (input) dataset:
+* Phase 3: Train our python modules based on the train slice of our source (input) dataset and validate it with our validate slice:
    * lightgbm
    * Conv_AE
 * Phase 4: Choose our algorithms to use in order to achieve the following:
    * Algorithm for generating time-series data based on our dataset (Synthetic data).
-Based on comparing the validate set vs the trained model
+Based on comparing the test set vs the trained model
      * Available options are: Time GAN, Deep Echo
    * Algorithm for finding a problematic slices of dataset over the time series (Many false negatives) and tune them.
-Based on comparing the validate set vs the trained model:
+Based on comparing the test set vs the trained model:
      * Available options are: XXXX
 * Phase 5: Train our python modules based on our updated dataset which is a result of the execution of our algorithms:
    * lightgbm